 What’s With The Turmeric Trend?
 (The Amazing Benefits Of Turmeric)

-What's With The Turmeric Trend? | Recipes and supplements with turmeric have been popping up on the Internet for a couple of years now... except there's nothing really new about turmeric!
-The benefits of turmeric have been known by traditional cultures for thousands of years, but now we've got research to prove what amazing food turmeric is!
-By now, I’m guessing you’ve heard or seen the turmeric trend that’s been circling the Internet.
+Ground turmeric powder on a plate with raw turmeric roots in the background and text about turmeric benefits By now, I’m guessing you’ve heard or seen the turmeric trend that’s been circling the Internet.
 You may have seen recipes floating around for drinks like “Golden Milk”.
 “Turmeric Lattes” are even popping up on cafe menus, while turmeric capsules gain popularity as a supplement.
 Except, there’s nothing really new about turmeric.
 Turmeric has been used by traditional cultures for millennia.
 The only “new” thing about turmeric is the medical research that’s accumulated in recent years.
 This research is helping to form an even stronger body of evidence that proves this amazing plant is worthy of all the accolades it’s receiving.

 So, What Is Turmeric?